-For most women with heavy, oversized breasts, breast reduction is a life changing operation.
-Not only does it have cosmetic benefits, it can also provide relief from a variety of medical problems caused by the weight and mass of the breasts.
+Ready to get breast reduction surgery in Savannah?
+For most women with heavy, oversized breasts, breast reduction is a life-changing operation.
+Not only does breast reduction have visible cosmetic benefits, it can also provide relief from a variety of medical problems caused by the weight and mass of the breasts.
 Reducing large, pendulous breasts improves a patient’s appearance, health, activity level, confidence, self-esteem and more.

 Breast reduction candidates generally include women who are bothered by large, sagging breasts that cause uncomfortable symptoms (including back, neck or shoulder pain; skin irritation or rashes; breathing problems; and shoulder indentations from bra straps).
 These women might feel their activity level is restricted because of oversized breasts, and they may suffer mental health problems, such as anxiety or depression, because of the way their breasts look.
 Conservative treatment including physical therapy and weight loss should be attempted first.